-People often experience worries about other people intentionally causing harm, also known as paranoia.
+What is SlowMo therapy for?People often experience worries about other people intentionally causing harm, also known as paranoia.
 Paranoia is one of the most common symptoms of severe mental health problems and is associated with marked distress and disruption to people’s lives.
 Paranoia tends to be associated with certain thinking habits, called fast thinking.
 We all think fast and this can be helpful in some situations.
 At other times, fast thinking may contribute to us feeling more stressed than we need to be.

+How does SlowMo work?SlowMo therapy works by supporting people to notice their upsetting worries and fast thinking habits, and then provides tips to help them slow down for a moment to notice new information and safer thoughts.
 SlowMo consists of eight individual, face to face sessions, assisted by a website with interactive stories and games, to help people find out how fast thinking habits can contribute to upsetting thoughts.
 People try out tips to learn what helps them slow down their thinking and cope with worries, and a mobile app supports the use of these strategies in daily life.

 How has SlowMo been evaluated?SlowMo was tested in a randomised controlled trial with 362 participants from three NHS Foundation Trusts.
 Half were provided with SlowMo therapy and their usual care, while the other half continued to receive their usual care.
 SlowMo was found to effectively support people over 6 months, with improved paranoia, confidence, worry, wellbeing, and quality of life.
 The therapy worked, in part, by helping people slow down their thinking and worry less.
 The SlowMo trial Statistical Analysis Plan can be found here and the results were published in JAMA Psychiatry.